Aeropress, the Personal Coffee Maker – Updated October 2020 //

 The Aeropress was designed to make a cup at a time.
 It reminds a syringe with a cylinder that fits inside another one.
 This tool relies on pressure to extract the flavours: a plunger pushes the air down forcing the water through the coffee bed and the filter, straight to the cup.

 The Aeropress is the most versatile brewing method that allows us to play over and over again.
-It’s also a compromise between a good quality coffee and the limited time available.
+It’s also a compromise between making good quality coffee with the limited time available.
 But, on the other hand, it’s also a good friend to bring when going out, avoiding the buzz of the city or when hiking a mountain.

 - manual pressure

 Depending on what we want to achieve, we need different grinding size.
-Finer size leads to more contact time and a strong brew rather than a coarser size than bring to a mellow cup.
+Finer size leads to more contact time and a strong brew rather than a coarser size that brings to a mellow cup.

 Water, Pressure and Ratio

 I already talked in this article how important is to use the proper water.

 The temperature of the water leads to the extraction: in the short term the higher the temperature the more we are going to extract, the lower the temperature the less we are going to extract.

 Don’t believe at those who say that brewing with an Aeropress is similar to make an espresso with an espresso machine.
 A professional espresso machine works with a pressure of 9-11 bar while the pressure we put on the Aeropress is less than 1 bar (around 0,75).
 That’s why we will never obtain a crema.

 The ratio is our recipe and it can be modified in two ways: keeping the same amount of water and add or take off some coffee, allow us to increase or decrease our body and strength; keeping the same amount of coffee and concentrate or dilute with water the coffee solution.